 What is Foundation Classification & Public Charity Status?

-Part VII (7) of the Form 1023 should have been at the top of the form 1023 application, but somehow ended up at the bottom.
-By filing the form 1023, you are petitioning the IRS to determine if you are eligible to be exempt from paying all or portion of you federal taxes.
-You are also letting the IRS know how you receive your income, and based on that information, the IRS will determine which sub category of the section 501 of the Internal Revenue Code you qualify under.
-The subcategories are:
+Part VII (7) of Form 1023 should have been at the very top of the application — but somehow it ended up at the bottom.
+By filing Form 1023, you’re officially petitioning the IRS to determine whether you qualify for exemption from paying all or part of your federal taxes.
+You’re also telling the IRS how you receive your income, and based on that info, they’ll decide which subcategory under Section 501 of the Internal Revenue Code you fit into.

 - Private Foundations